dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

    In the Apple portal, go to **Deployment Programs** &gt; **Device Enrollment Program** &gt; **View Assignment History** to see a list of devices and their MDM server assignment.

 **Step 3.
-Enter the Apple ID used to create your enrollment program token.**<br>In the Intune portal, provide the Apple ID for future reference.
-Use this ID to renew your enrollment program token to avoid needing to re-enroll all your devices.
+Enter the Apple ID used to create your enrollment program token.**<br>In Intune in the Azure portal, provide the Apple ID for future reference.
+Use this ID to renew your enrollment program token in the future to avoid needing to re-enroll all your devices.

 ![Screenshot of specifying the Apple ID used to create the enrollment program token and browsing to the enrollment program token.](./media/enrollment-program-token-apple-id.png)